MoonPoet/xaprb-src/content/blog/2007/01/25/how-to-calculate-table-checksums-in-mysql.md

 I also touched a bit on the finer points of `NULL` values and `ORDER BY` for consistent results.
 And I gave you some ready-to-use Perl code to generate the SQL you need to execute against a given table.

-This is the fastest, easiest, most efficient way I know to compare the contents of two or more tables, which is necessary to verify that a replicated master and slave server are still in sync.
+This is the fastest, easiest, most efficient way I know to compare the contents of two or more tables, which is necessary to verify that a replicated master and replica server are still in sync.